MykhailoKlymchuk/MykhailoKlymchuk/README.md

 👋 Hello!
-I'm Mykhailo Klymchuk, a full-stack developer from Ukraine, open to new opportunities.
+I'm Mykhailo Klymchuk, a full-stack developer from Ukraine.
 Here's a bit about me:

 * Passionate about development since last summer.
 * Started my learning journey with Epam Java summer courses and continue to improve my skills with Udemy and Coursera courses.